 - A recommendation from a teacher or mentor is required.
 During the Leading Scholar application process, you will be asked to provide an email address for the one person who can speak the best of your leadership and scholarly accomplishments.
 Be sure to have an email address for your teacher/mentor when you begin the application process.

 Application Deadline and Other Important Dates

-- October 15: Leading Scholar applications and teacher/mentor recommendations are due by 11:59 p.m. (eastern time).
+- October 15: Leading Scholar applications are due by 11:59 p.m. (eastern time).
 You must also have an application for admission on file by this date.
 Nominators have until October 18 to submit their nominations.